mattbryson/Codeigniter_Code_Complete/README.md

 Now you will have code-complete in you custom codeigiter classes.

 #Workflow#
+I would add a copy of codecomplete into each codeigniter project, at the same level as you www directory.
-You must re build the code complete files every time you reference a new model, library or helper in one of you classes.
+Each time you add a new reference a new model, library or helper in one of you classes you must run build the codecomplete files.
 However, it only takes a second to run, and saves you a lot of time in the long run.

 #Disclaimer#